 What these two major new features mean is that the appeal of the 5D Mark III may stretch to an even greater range of photographers than the Mark II.
 However, those more interested in video may be left wanting a little more.

-The Canon EOS 5D Mark III’s main competitor is the Nikon D800.
-With a similar sized body but a higher 36.1-million-pixel resolution, the D800 would seem to have something of an advantage, although its shooting rate does not quite match that of the EOS 5D Mark III.
-We will have a full test of the D800 next week (AP 28 April).
+At the time, the Canon EOS 5D Mark III’s main competitor was the Nikon D800.
+With a similar sized body but a 36.1-million-pixel resolution, the D800 would seem to have something of an advantage, although its shooting rate does not quite match that of the EOS 5D Mark III.

-With no dramatic improvement in resolution between the EOS 5D Mark II and Mark III, the occasional fair-weather photographer who is not interested in the improved low-light performance, faster AF and shooting rate may opt to take advantage of the excellent price of the 5D Mark II.
-With a street price of around £1,700, the older camera is a relative bargain.
-What’s more, with dedicated photographers also upgrading, it may soon be possible to buy a used 5D Mark II at an even more affordable price.
+With no dramatic improvement in resolution between the EOS 5D Mark II and Mark III, the occasional fair-weather photographer who is not interested in the improved low-light performance, faster AF and shooting rate may opt to take advantage of the excellent price of the 5D Mark II, which is available for even less than the Mark III.